 Detailed below is the ongoing work to embed the landscape of SWOG with DEI principles.

-View Dr. Dizon’s spring 2024 SWOG group meeting update [DOWNLOAD SLIDES]
+View Dr. Dizon’s fall 2024 SWOG group meeting update [DOWNLOAD SLIDES]

 The Take Action Symposium